Should I Become a Certified Scrub Technician?

 Many surgical technologists work in hospitals; as a result, there is a minimal risk of being exposed to infectious diseases.
-Much of technicians and technologists' time is spent on their feet and surgeries may take hours to complete.
-Most scrub technicians work full-time and schedules may include evenings, overnights, weekends, and on-call hours.
+Much of technicians and technologists' time is spent on their feet; surgeries may take hours to complete.
+Most scrub technicians work full-time, and schedules may include evenings, overnights, weekends and on-call hours.

 Step 1: Complete a Surgical Technology Program

-Prospective scrub technicians who plan on obtaining certification should attend a diploma, certificate or an associate's degree program accredited by either the Accrediting Bureau of Health Education Schools (ABHES) or Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Prospective scrub technicians who plan on obtaining certification should attend a diploma, certificate or associate's degree program accredited by either the Accrediting Bureau of Health Education Schools (ABHES) or Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 According to the Association of Surgical Technologists (AST), a 2-year associate's degree program in surgical technology is the preferred credential for entry-level practice.
-Required courses typically include anatomy and physiology, biology, medical terminology, microbiology, nursing assistant training and operating room techniques surgical procedures.
+Required courses typically include anatomy and physiology, biology, medical terminology, microbiology, nursing assistant training, operating room techniques and surgical procedures.

 Step 2: Gain Scrub Experience

-Based on job postings from employers in November 2012, employers typically look for applicants with related experience.
-Prospective scrub technicians can find positions in healthcare environments, such as hospitals and ambulatory surgical centers, where they will learn how to prepare medical charts and assist physicians.
+Your next step is to gain experience because, based on job posting from employers in November 2012, employers typically look for applicants with related experience.
+Prospective scrub technicians can find positions in healthcare environments, such as hospitals and ambulatory surgical centers, where they learn how to prepare medical charts and assist physicians.

 Step 3: Become Certified

+Finally, you can become certified.
 Although not required, certification as a scrub technician can help increase job prospects.
 The National Board of Surgical Technology and Surgical Assisting (NBSTSA) is just one of the organizations that offers related certification.
-Graduates from a program accredited by the CAAHEP or ABHES, as well as scrub professionals from the military, are eligible to sit for the certification exam to attain the Certified Surgical Technologist (CST) credential from NBSTSA.
+Graduates from a program accredited by the CAAHEP or ABHES, as well as scrub professionals from the military, are eligible to sit for the certification exam to attain the Certified Surgical Technologist (CST) credential from the NBSTSA.